 When it comes to technological innovation, the United States remains number one.
 Yet, among 15-year-olds worldwide, the US ranks 29th in math literacy, falling behind Finland, Croatia, the Czech Republic, and Liechtenstein.X This means that the US delivers a less-than-excellent education in Science, Technology, Engineering, and Mathematics (STEM education).
-Due to the declining quality of public primary and secondary education as well as an overall lack of financial and societal support (only 10 percent of ’s TV characters are scientists or engineers),X fewer young American students are showing an interest in STEM education.
+Due to the declining quality of public primary and secondary education as well as an overall lack of financial and societal support (only 10 percent of children’s TV characters are scientists or engineers),X fewer young American students are showing an interest in STEM education.

 Given that so many US students have shied away from STEM studies, American industry has been forced to continue its practice of outsourcing overseas.
 This business strategy will not change unless a sufficient number of American students pursue college and graduate degrees in the sciences.
 As of late, there has been renewed attention to STEM education as well initiatives and funding from the White House on its behalf.
 To contribute to this new momentum, parents and caregivers can play a significant role in exciting their children about STEM education and its professional possibilities.
 What are the steps in taking this proactive approach?
 This article will help you to get your children more involved in STEM education and loving it, too.